ymersod/Portfolio/README.md

 ## 🚀 **About Me**
 🎓 **MSc in Software Engineering** from VIA University College  <br>
 💡 Passionate about **user-focused solutions**, validated through rigorous testing and continuous feedback  <br>
 🕹️ Currently working on **[Trials of Friendship](https://gitshare.me/repo/f1d654c5-26e6-493d-b61e-3ae2d81737d6)**, with a talented and trusted artist by my side.
 We're grinding to launch a playable Steam demo ASAP.
-And acting as team-lead on the project[King of the slap](https://github.com/ymersod/RobloxProjects)<br>
+And acting as team-lead on project **[King of the slap](https://github.com/ymersod/RobloxProjects)**<br>
 🔍 Actively seeking opportunities in **Software Engineering & Game Development** <br>

 ⚡ **Fun Fact:** *I'm a proud owner of a 1st edition Blue eyes white dragon YU-GI-OH Card*